 If you’ve turned on your Windows 10 PC today, you’ve probably been hassled at least three times by now that it’s time for another big old update – specifically, the Windows 10 October update.
-This time, however, it’s actually got a bunch of neat gaming goodies in store, especially if you’re one of the three people who have already bought one of Nvidia’s GeForce RTX 2080 or RTX 2080Ti graphics cards since they came out a couple of weeks ago.
+This time, however, it’s actually got a bunch of neat gaming goodies in store, especially if you’re one of the three people who have already bought one of the new RTX graphics cards since they came out a couple of weeks ago.
 For this is the update that finally brings public support for Microsoft’s DirectX Raytracing (DXR) tech, allowing you to finally (sort of) get the most out of your shiny new GPU and its very nice-looking reflections.

 This should hopefully mean that ray-tracing updates for games like Shadow of the Tomb Raider aren’t far off now, as DXR support means that all DirectX 12 Windows PC can now play nicely with any game or application that supports real-time ray-tracing.
 DXR also gives all game developers access to Nvidia’s RTX hardware support of ray-tracing, according to Nvidia, so it’s possible we might see the list of currently confirmed RTX-enabled games start to grow.